Yoshijirō Umezu: Early life and career

 Umezu was born in Nakatsu, Ōita, Japan, where his family ran a bookstore since the 18th century.
 During his years at the Kumamoto Prefectural Seiseikou High School in Kumamoto, he decided to pursue a military career.
 He graduated from the 15th class of the Imperial Japanese Army Academy on November 30, 1903, and was commissioned a second lieutenant in the infantry the following February 12, 1904.
 Promoted to lieutenant on June 30, 1905, he entered the 23rd class of the Army Staff College, graduating first in 1911.
 Following his promotion to captain on March 25, 1912, he was sent to Europe for further studies in Germany and Denmark.
 While in Denmark, he was also a military observer from Japan, during the course of World War I, and was promoted to major on June 1, 1918.
 From 1919 to 1921, he was appointed as a military attaché to Switzerland.

 Umezu was promoted to lieutenant colonel on February 8, 1922, and to colonel on December 15, 1925.
-During the 1920s, he was a member of the Tōseiha, led by General Kazushige Ugaki along with Gen Sugiyama, Koiso Kuniaki, Tetsuzan Nagata and Hideki Tōjō.
-They represented a politically moderate line within the armed forces, in opposition to the radical Kōdōha movement, guided by Sadao Araki.
 Umezu served as an instructor at the Army Staff College from 1923 to 1924, and was commander of the IJA 3rd Infantry Regiment from 1924 to 1926.

 Umezu was promoted to major general in August 1930 and commander of the IJA 1st Infantry Brigade.
 He worked at the General Staff from August 1933, and was sent as a military attaché to Switzerland from November 1933.
 After his return to Japan in March 1934, he was appointed commander of the Japanese China Garrison Army and in November repelled a large-scale Chinese incursion into Rehe Province.
 In June 1935 he signed the He–Umezu Agreement, which was an attempt to defuse tensions between the Republic of China and Japan, and which gave Japan control over ten provinces of Hebei.
 Umezu was promoted to lieutenant general in August.
 In August 1935, he became commander of the Sendai-based IJA 2nd Division.
 He strongly opposed the February 26 incident attempted coup-de-etat in 1936.
-Umezu was appointed Vice Minister of War from March 1936 and working under Army Minister Terauchi Hisaichi, purged many of the radical kōdōha members from the Army ranks.
+Umezu was appointed Vice Minister of the Army from March 1936 and working under Army Minister Hisaichi Terauchi, purged many of the radical kōdōha members from the Army ranks.